Testimony Ends In California's Gay Marriage Trial

-Mr. THEODORE OLSON (Lawyer): Being denied the right to marry the person of ones choice is being relegated to a second class citizenship in America.
+THEODORE OLSON: Being denied the right to marry the person of one's choice is being relegated to a second class citizenship in America.

-But Andy Pugno with the legal team defending Prop 8 says all of that may be interesting but its just not relevant to the case at hand.
+SHAFER: But Andy Pugno with the legal team defending Prop 8 says all of that may be interesting but it's just not relevant to the case at hand.

-Mr. ANDY PUGNO: Its not the role of the courts and its not proper for judges to substitute their own views on these political questions for the judgment of the people.
-And thats really what this case boils down to, is who gets to decide.
+ANDY PUGNO: It's not the role of the courts and it's not proper for judges to substitute their own views on these political questions for the judgment of the people.
+And that's really what this case boils down to, is who gets to decide.

 SHAFER: Pugno says the voters had a rational reason for limiting marriage to one man and one woman.

-Mr. DAVID BOIES (Attorney): What was at work was a religious divide based on prejudice and stereotypes.
+DAVID BOIES: What was at work was a religious divide based on prejudice and stereotypes.